jeromeetienne/learningthreejs.com/source/_posts/2015-07-16-hatsune-miku-dancing-in-augmented-reality.markdown

 The screenshot on the right is made on a nexus.
 So we can do augmented reality within the browser on mobile

-> We can do augmented reality within the browser on currently deployed mobile phones.
+> We can do augmented reality within the browser on currently deployed mobile phones today!
 > There is nothing to wait for.

 <iframe src="https://vine.co/v/eApD5rPtKxT/embed/simple" width="600" height="600" frameborder="0"></iframe><script src="https://platform.vine.co/static/scripts/embed.js"></script>